watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 It demonstrates:

 - How to use the [**pre:receive**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#prereceive) event handler to send the data gathered from the pre-chat form to the assistant.
-- How to use a [**window:open**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#windowclose) event handler to show a pre-chat form before web chat is opened.
+- How to use a [**view:change**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#viewchange) event handler to show a pre-chat form before web chat is opened.
-- How to use a [**window:pre:close**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#windowclose) event handler to show a customUserID form when web chat is closed.
+- How to use a [**view:pre:change**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#viewprechange) event handler to show a post-chat form when web chat is closed.
 - How to use the [**customPanels**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#custompanels) instance property to display custom panels.

 ## [Select greeting action](select-greeting-action/README.md)